 Every student at Cowlishaw Elementary School is eligible to participate in the Cowlishaw Science Fair!
-All 3rd -5th graders can display their experiment along with their display board, as long as they meet safety guidelines.
+Students can display their experiment along with their display board, as long as they meet safety guidelines.
 Kindergarten - 2nd grade students have the option of either doing a display with information about a general science subject, or doing an experiment.
-(More details are availalable in the Science Fair Information Packet.)
+(More details are available in the Science Fair Information Packet.)

 Submit your photos!

 A big event like the science fair wouldn't be possible without the help of numerous volunteers.
 We have all kinds of different jobs to be done, so if think you can spare an hour or two on the day of the fair, we would love your help.
-Please contact Denise Lease at email@example.com and sign up now!
+Please contact Dipti Patki at firstname.lastname@example.org and sign up now!